Naga12031998/Mindpeers/client/README.md

 #### Home Page

-- User can sinitially see some huge photo collections
+- User can initially see some photo collections.
-- They can able to search the photos of their choices
+- They can able to search the photos of their choice.
-- When the users comes later they can see the list of suggestion when they start typing
+- When the user comes later they can see the list of suggestion history when they start typing.
-- When clicking upon the any images, the images is zoomed up in the modal
+- When clicking upon any images, the images are zoomed up in the modal.
-- User can see loading indicator when the API call is in progress
+- User can see loading indicator when the API call is in progress.

 ### Credits

 I don't own the content such as icons and images on this web app, this was purely developed with an intent of learning and fun.

 - Icons - Flaticons
+- Images - Flickr
 - References - [MDN](https://developer.mozilla.org/en-US/) | [w3schools](https://www.w3schools.com/) | [Bootstrap](https://getbootstrap.com/) | [Spinkit](https://tobiasahlin.com/spinkit/) | [Styled-Component](https://styled-components.com/)